 Each year more than 62 water sample sites are monitored, and over 7500 tests are conducted in the source water supply areas to ensure that Halifax's drinking water supplies are as clean and safe as possible.
 The data collected from these monitoring sites helps to identify the risks to the drinking water supplies.
 This information is then used to assist staff in making strategic management decisions to reduce or eliminate the risks.

-Source water protection is the first step in Halifax Water's Multiple Barrier Approach, a series of checks and balances to produce high-quality water, from the water source to the customer's tap and back to the source, that meets the Guidelines for Canadian Drinking Water Quality and Canadian Council of Ministers of the Environment Water Quality Guidelines for the Protection of Aquatic Life.
+Source water protection is the first step in Halifax Water's Multiple Barrier Approach, which is a series of checks and balances to produce high-quality water from the water source to the customer's tap and back to the source that meets the Guidelines for Canadian Drinking Water Quality and Canadian Council of Ministers of the Environment Water Quality Guidelines for the Protection of Aquatic Life.